 After all, only by means of process analysis in conjunction with a well-founded product selection and an optimised application is it possible to meet the constantly increasing quality requirements and to establish stable and cost-effective processes.

 Know-how since 1863

 It should not be disregarded that it is of high benefit to know that a specific coating worked well in a different foundry with similar requirements and surrounding parameters.
 The James Durrans Group supplies many top-class foundries around the world.
-Out of this pool of synergies we can easily find coatings for successful trials.
+Out of this pool of synergies we can easily find coatings for successfull trials.

 The James Durrans Group provides a wide variety of refractory coatings that is extended continuously.
 In general, each alcohol based coating has its water based counterpart.
 To get a fully covered, real-time overview about our coating products and their main application area, please click here.
 For a first orientation, the following table summarises our main coating series.

 Main refractory coating series of the James Durrans Group

 |Ready mixed, alcohol-based coating series (99,9% IPA)|

 |RWB*||Ready mixed, water-based coating series|

 |FM||Ready mixed, water-based coating series for full-mould castings, includes a colour changing effect upon drying|

 |DIECOTE*||Ready mixed, water-based coating series for die & centrifugal castings|